_Nick_Fancher_Photos_ID4312%20(1)_edited.jpg)

 On a symbolic walk, a grief walk through Berlin's urban nature, we enter a landscape that is culturally shaped by the complex interplay of shadow and light, of suffering and separation, of distinctive hoods and collective hope.

 A space for sharing the personal and symbolic impressions we gather on a grief walk is offered through Council.
-Council is a group experience, a moderated form of deep listening that focuses on mindful listening and storytelling.
+Council is a group experience, a moderated form of deep listening that focuses on speaking and listening mindfully.
 This form of sharing has the potential to create instant community around a theme.

 Based on her signature choreographic language, Nora Amin offers a space of experience that explores individual and collective dance rituals around grieving.

-The ritualistic form of dance creates a personal and a common ground to revisit and reshape perceptions of togetherness and individual histories from the archive of the living body.
+The ritualistic form of dance creates a personal and a common ground to revisit and reshape perceptions of emotional wounds, togetherness and individual histories from the archive of the living body.

 _Nick_Fancher_Photos_ID10503.jpg)

-The intent of this workshop is that by reviving our collective idea of death as a rite of passage, we revive its transformative power as an integral part of our cultural practices.
+By reviving our collective idea of death as a rite of passage, we revive its transformative power.

-The workshop is open to all ages, genders and backgrounds.
+The weekend is open to all ages, genders and backgrounds.

 Our workshop language is English.